Brand Names: Zerit

-Stop using stavudine and get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have any of these other serious side effects:
+Call your doctor at once if you have:

-- liver damage - nausea, stomach pain, low fever, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);
+- liver problems--swelling around your midsection, right-sided upper stomach pain, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or

-- pancreatitis- severe pain in your upper stomach spreading to your back, nausea and vomiting, fast heart rate;
+- pancreatitis--fever, severe pain in your upper stomach spreading to your back, nausea and vomiting.

-- peripheral neuropathy - numbness, tingling, or pain in your hands or feet;
+- weakness, numbness, tingling, or burning pain in your hands or feet;

-- mild skin rash; or
+- rash; or

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.